shkr/actors/README.md

 Note : this project uses the `akka.cluster.ClusterActorRefProvider` as the default actor provider.

-### org.shkr.actors.statictyped : Static Typed Actors
+### org.shkr.actors.basic.typed : Static Typed Actors
 ---

   * An actor system (name = sanskaar) is setup, then the driver thread sends a message of type Pranam to the system